elilouise/google-bgn-hackathon-kulture/README.md

-# Kulture - Google BGN Hackathon - The social media built on culture
+# Kulture App - Google BGN Hackathon Project - The Social App Built On Culture

 ## Overview
 - This project was completed as part of the Google BGN Hackathon at Google's UK headquarters